SabreenAnjum/Amazon_clone_HTML-CSS/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - This project is a learning exercise inspired by Amazon's website layout and design.
 - Special thanks to online resources and tutorials that helped in learning HTML and CSS.

----

-This README provides a brief overview of the project, installation instructions, basic usage information, contribution guidelines, license details, and acknowledgments.
-Adjust the URLs, paths, placeholders (`yourusername`), and structure to fit your specific project setup and needs.